fmoessbauer/drace/tools/DRaceGUI/README.md

 A graphical user interface for a more beginner friendly usage of the DRace data race detector tool.

+With the windows application all the needed paths (e.g. to dynamorio, the drace-client, the executable under test) can be selected.
+Furthermore some options can be selected and some validation is done by the tool.

-Nothing super fancy, but a tool to in which one can browse all the needed paths set the flags and then either copy the created command for the usage in a shell or hit the run button which will directly open up a powershell and execute the command.
+Once, everything is set up, the command can be copied manually (Copy to Clipboard) into a shell or the RUN button can be hit which will directly open up a powershell window and execute the command.

 ## How to use

 ### Installation
-One have to build the install target of drace.
-Then the ```drace-gui.exe``` can be found in the ```/bin``` folder.
+If the install target of drace is built, the ```drace-gui.exe``` can be found in the ```/bin``` folder and can be launched from there.
+Qt5 and Boost is needed to build the executable.

-### Example
+### Hints
-more to come here
+- Debug Check-Box: sets the ```-debug``` flag of DynamoRio
+- Report Check-Box: if set, a HTML report will be created directly after the DRace execution
+- MSR Check-Box: sets the ```--extctrl``` of the ```drace-client.dll``` and will start the ```MSR.exe```, when command is launched via the RUN button.
+- If custom DRace flags are set with the text input, potentially needed quotes must be set by the user
+- The RUN button only works, if the command meets certain validation criterias (this does not mean that a command is valid, when RUN works).
+- The report settings can be adjusted in Report->Configure Report

 ## Dependencies

-QT5
+- Qt5
+- Boost